CZ-NIC/envelope/README.md

 * If planning to use S/MIME, you should ensure some prerequisites: `sudo apt install swig build-essential python3-dev libssl-dev && pip3 install M2Crypto`
 * If planning to send e-mails, prepare SMTP credentials or visit [Configure your SMTP](#configure-your-smtp) tutorial.
 * If your e-mails are to be received outside your local domain, visit [DMARC](#dmarc) section.
 * Package [python-magic](https://pypi.org/project/python-magic/) is used as a dependency.
 Due to a [well-known](https://github.com/ahupp/python-magic/blob/master/COMPAT.md) name clash with the [file-magic](https://pypi.org/project/file-magic/) package, in case you need to use the latter, don't worry to run `pip uninstall python-magic && pip install file-magic` after installing envelope which is fully compatible with both projects.
+Both use `libmagic` under the hood which is probably already installed.
+However, if it is not, [install](https://github.com/ahupp/python-magic?tab=readme-ov-file#installation) `sudo apt install libmagic1`.

 ## Bash completion
 1. Run: `apt install bash-completion jq`